Xiaolei-Shawn/AgentLens/webapp/README.md

 ## Build

+From the monorepo root:

 ```bash
 pnpm --filter webapp build
 ```

-Output is in `dist/`.
-Serve with any static server or open `dist/index.html` (file://) if the app supports it.

-All analyzer and recommendation features are included in this open-source repo.
+Output is in `webapp/dist/`.
+The MCP server can serve this directory (or use it when publishing the npm package).
+You can also serve `dist/` with any static server.

 ## Session format